pediapress/Collection/README.txt

        array(
            'rl' => 'PDF',
-           'odf' => 'ODT',
        )

-   i.e. PDF and ODF enabled.
+   i.e. only PDF enabled.
 See mwlib_ for possible other writers.

   *$wgCommunityCollectionNamespace (integer)*
    Namespace for "community collections", i.e. the namespace where non-personal